GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/toggle-switch.md

 ![](/gdevelop5/objects/toggle-switch-checked-condition.png)

 Sliders and toggle switches can be useful to make a settings panel.
-As the settings panel and the game may be in different scene, the value can be stored in a global variable to be able use it in the game scene.
+As the settings panel and the game may be in different scene, the value can be stored in a global variable to use it in other game scenes.